 Looking for things to do in Galway this weekend?
 We've got you covered!
-With festivals, market days, launches, comedy, and live tribute performances, there's something here for everyone.
+With a visual art festival, free events, live music and so much more, there's something here for everyone.
 Check out our ultimate guide to the best events happening in Galway this weekend and start planning your perfect getaway!

 More information here